 Yes, the GRE is used as a standard during the acceptance review process.
 ESS recommends a score in the 70th percentile or better for consideration into our programs.
-Potential students with a combined verbal and quantitative score <1200+ are strongly encouraged to retake the test.

 You can have your GRE Scores sent directly to CSU without applying for admission.
 Contact the testing agency to request that scores be sent to Colorado State University (use institution code 4075).